flamingrickpat/private-machine/README.md

 ```(venv) python streamlit run .\app.py --server.fileWatcherType none```

-The messages will be relayed from and to Telegram.

 ## Conceptual Overview

 I let Gemini write this.
 Emmy is the default character in config.